Massimo Oddo

-Massimo Oddo (/it/; born 14 June 1976) is an Italian professional football manager and a former player who is the current head coach of Milan Futuro, AC Milan's reserve team.
+Massimo Oddo (/it/; born 14 June 1976) is an Italian professional football manager and a former player who most recently was the head coach of Milan Futuro, AC Milan's reserve team.
 As a player, he played as a right-back.

 Oddo played for several Italian clubs throughout his career, although he is mainly remembered for his time with Lazio, where he won the Coppa Italia, and in particular, AC Milan, where he won several titles, including the UEFA Champions League and the Scudetto; he also had a spell on loan with German club Bayern Munich.
 At the international level, he represented the Italian squad at UEFA Euro 2004 and was also part of the team that won the 2006 FIFA World Cup.